faq-logo

 04/07/25

 Yes.
 IoT devices like smart bulbs often lack strong security protocols, making them vulnerable to lateral movement attacks.
-Once compromised,
+Once compromised, an attacker can scan and pivot through the network to access more sensitive systems.

 Tip: Always segment IoT devices onto a separate VLAN and disable unnecessary features like remote access or universal plug and play (UPnP).